steemit/steem/README.md

 # How to Mine

-The mining algorithm used by Steem requires the owner to have access to the private key used by the account.
+The mining algorithm used by Golos requires the owner to have access to the private key used by the account.
 This means it does not favor mining pools.

     ./steemd --miner=["accountname","${WIFPRIVATEKEY}"] \